-• PJ mechanical sage treatments within both the Farmington Field Office (Crow Mesa, Rattlesnake Canyon, Carracas Mesa, etc.) and the Taos Field Office.
+• Mechanical sage and PJ treatments within the Farmington Field Office (Crow Mesa, Rattlesnake Canyon, Carracas Mesa, etc.).

-Priority Area 3 - Southeastern NM landscape (pronghorn)
+Priority Area 2 - NM Southeastern Plains landscape (deer, pronghorn).

-- Fence Modification programs for big game (pronghorn, mule deer and elk) in Roswell and Carlsbad Field Offices Big game habitat expansion and movement will be enhanced as opportunities arise by undertaking one or more of the practices listed below.
-These practices apply primarily to fences built for livestock control and highway right-of-way fences.
-Fences or exclosures constructed to keep livestock or wildlife out of certain types of facilities, such as oil and gas production facilities (e.g. pits or tank batteries), would be exempt from the fence modifications described below, unless the fence itself becomes a hazard, due to its design or condition.
-These fences may be modified to prevent losses to both wildlife and livestock. - Replacing existing netwire fences with barbed wire fences to facilitate the movement of wildlife between pastures; - Installing pronghorn passes in netwire fences; - Removing netwire fences on allotments converted from sheep to cattle; - Lowering fences that exceed 42 inches in height; - Removing extra strands of barbed wire to meet BLM standard 4-strand fence specifications; - Removing extra top strands of barbed wire from netwire fences to prevent entanglement of mule deer; - Considering terrain, forb and browse diversity, and pasture size and shape, when developing or redesigning pasture configurations; - Disallowing the installation, or replacing of netwire fences along highway rightsof-way crossing public lands if not required for ranching operations. - Water Developments in the Roswell Field Office in conjunction with the fence modification/pronghorn translocations; Water developments in both elk and mule deer range in the Farmington Field Office and Taos Field Office.
+- Fence Modification programs for big-game (mule deer, elk, and pronghorn,) in Roswell and Carlsbad Field Offices Big-game habitat expansion and movement are enhanced as opportunities arise by undertaking one or more of the practices listed below.
+These practices apply primarily to fences built for livestock control and highway right-of-way fences. - Replacing existing netwire fences with barbed wire fences to facilitate the movement of wildlife between pastures; - Installing pronghorn passes in netwire fences; - o Removing netwire fences on allotments converted from sheep to cattle; - o Lowering fences that exceed 42 inches in height; - Removing extra strands of barbed wire to meet BLM standard 4-strand fence specifications; - Removing extra top strands of barbed wire from netwire fences to prevent entanglement of mule deer; - Considering terrain, forb and browse diversity, and pasture size and shape, when developing or redesigning pasture configurations; - Disallowing the installation, or replacing of netwire fences along highway rightsof-way crossing public lands if not required for ranching operations.